microsoft/Olive/examples/open_llama/README.md

 Requirements file: [requirements-lora.txt](requirements-lora.txt)

-The code language is set to `Python` but can be changed to other languages by changing the `language` field in the config file.
+The code language is set to `Python` but can be changed to other languages in the config file.
 Supported languages are Python, TypeScript, JavaScript, Ruby, Julia, Rust, C++, Bash, Java, C#, and Go.
 Refer to the [dataset card](https://huggingface.co/datasets/nampdn-ai/tiny-codes) for more details on the dataset.

 Note: You must first request access to the [nampdn-ai/tiny-codes](https://huggingface.co/datasets/nampdn-ai/tiny-codes) datatset.
-Then login in to HuggingFace on your machine using `huggingface-cli login` or update `token` field in the config file with your HuggingFace token.
+Then login in to HuggingFace on your machine using `huggingface-cli login`.

 ### Fine-tune OpenLlama model using QLoRA with ONNX Runtime Training
 You can also train the model using [ONNX Runtime Training](https://techcommunity.microsoft.com/t5/ai-machine-learning-blog/onnx-runtime-training-technical-deep-dive/ba-p/1398310).